camiaguado/xxxlutz-QA/README.md

 You can find the tests specifications on features.BDD document

+### Things to improve:
+Use data- * attributes to provide context to your selectors and insulate them from CSS or JS changes.

+Create Page Object Model for enhancing test maintenance and reducing code duplication

 ## DOCUMENT 2

 1. One of the things that attracted my attention is that it is an International company with offices in Barcelona, which is where I would like to live.